r"""Mobjects representing text rendered using LaTeX.

 for texs, color in list(texs_to_color_map.items()):

-for tex in texs:
+for match in self.matched_strings_and_ids:

 return self